JoinColony/docs/colony/use/coin-machine/index.md

 # Coin Machine

 :::note
 Coin Machine is moving to a stand alone product and is therefore no longer being included in the Colony DApp.
-The documentation for Coin Machine will also be moved to its own Gitbook as required.
 :::

 Fundraising is an omnipresent theme in blockchain ecosystems and usually tackled by selling tokens.
 The space has seen a variety of mechanisms, yet finding one that is easy-to-use without compromising on security, transparency and fairness turns out to be easier said than done.